 Baby botox isn’t botox for babies but using ‘baby doses’ of botulinum toxin to achieve a more natural look- think of it as erasing the wrinkles on your crows’ feet, forehead and glabella without the frozen and expressionless look that was once de rigeur among Hollywood celebrities.
 So instead of going full throttle with botulinum toxin, smaller doses of botulinum toxin are used in the same areas of the face and with each injection spaced further apart so that the muscles do not completely ‘freeze’ up to allow more natural movements of the face.

-Meghan Markle has been widely speculated to have undergone very minor ‘tweakments’ to enhance her looks without drastic changes.
+Meghan Markle and Kate Middleton have been widely speculated to have undergone very minor ‘tweakments’ and Baby Botox to enhance their looks without drastic changes.
 Kim Kardashian’s looks, on the other hand, have changed dramatically over the years.

 Baby botox looks set to to be another trend in the world of anti-aging dermatology with celebrities toning down on their facial enhancements for a more subtle, younger and more refreshed without looking over the top.
 As one magazine put it, “Less Kardashian, More Markle”.
 It’s all about looking less plumped and frozen; with less dermal fillers and botox (botulinum toxin).